-I'm so glad I made them, too!
-Both recipes have been amazing.
-Apparently, they were just what we needed, too, because they were gone in just a couple of days.
-It's really too bad I didn't find even more.
-Now to figure out how to get rid of a bunch of frozen fruit in a delicious way.
+I'm so glad I made them.
+Apparently, they were just what my family needed, because they were gone in just a couple of days.
 Let me show you how I pulled these amazing cookies together so you can enjoy them, too!

 - 1 cup grass-fed butter (or coconut oil), melted